Get free heat pump quotes

 outdoor unit of heat pump against stone wall in snowy garden

-Here’s what to look out for.
+Here’s what to look out for:

 The heat pump is overheating

-Should you find that your heat pump overheats, it could stop working and not finish a heating cycle or not turn on for the next cycle.
+Should you find that your heat pump overheats, it could stop working and not finish a heating cycle, or not turn on for the next cycle.
 Heat pumps can overheat if a dirty filter blocks their airflow.

 To solve this problem, open the unit and check whether the filter needs cleaning or replacing.
+You should aim to check the filter at least once a month – more if you have pets or live in a dusty environment.

 There’s a fault with the thermostat